Seed Selection Decisions - 3

 Justin Peterson farms with family near Wyanet, Illinois.
 He's also a field agronomist with Beck's Superior Hybrids.

 The family's row-crop operation, after some coaxing from Peterson, started to variable-rate corn two years ago.
-Positive results from VRS studies by universities and Beck's were the catalyst, Peterson says.
+Positive results from VRS studies by universities and Beck's were the catalyst, Peterson said.

-Weather issues have limited yield gains from VRS, Peterson admits, but seed savings have occurred.
-"I won't get into the dollars and cents, but you can save money," he adds.
+Weather issues have limited yield gains from VRS, Peterson admitted, but seed savings have occurred.
+"I won't get into the dollars and cents, but you can save money," he added.

-Peterson estimates only 15 to 20% of farmers he works with through Beck's use VRS.
-He surmises that doubts about economic benefit keep them from trying the practice even though most of the producers have equipment and technology capable of variable seed prescriptions.
+Peterson estimated only 15 to 20% of farmers he works with through Beck's use VRS.
+He surmised that doubts about economic benefit keep them from trying the practice even though most of the producers have equipment and technology capable of variable seed prescriptions.

 Farmers upload data such as yield history, which remains anonymous, seeding rates, soybean survival rate, seed costs, soybean prices and more.
 An online user manual is available to help you use the simulator.
 It can create VRS seeding prescriptions for farmers.

 "The simulator will tell you whether VRS is worth doing on your farm based on field variability," said Scott Nelson, a senior field services program manager and agronomist.
 "We've seen examples of $25- to $30-per-acre profit advantage from seed savings and higher yields.
 Our goal is to improve farmer profitability."